 - Vegan Almond Flour Shortbread Cookies, Naturally Sweetened and Gluten-Free (20-minute recipe)

 Glutenfree and Vegan Italian Amaretti Cookies

 - 5 tablespoon aquafaba (chickpea brine)

 - 1 cup powdered sugar

-- 1 tsp almond extract (or almond liqueur like Amaretto)
+- 1 teaspoon almond extract (or almond liqueur like Amaretto)

-- 1/4 cup granulated sugar or powdered sugar for rolling the cookies (I used turbinado)
+- ¼ cup granulated sugar (or powdered sugar for rolling the cookies.
+I used turbinado sugar)

 - Preheat the oven to 300 degrees Fahrenheit.

 - If using a food processor, place the aquafaba in the bowl and run it on high speed, with the feed tube open, for about five minutes.
 The quantity of liquid is too small for it to splash through the open feed tube and on you, but if you wish hold a kitchen towel over the mouth of the feed tube for a few seconds until the aquafaba starts to get foamy.
 You can also whip your aquafaba and continue making the dough in a stand mixer or with bowl and a hand mixer.

 - When the aquafaba starts to firm up and holds soft peaks when you pick it up with a spoon, add the powdered sugar, ¼th cup at a time, pulsing for a few seconds after each addition, until all of the sugar is incorporated.